Exhibitions

 The exhibition presents works by all represented artists and marks the inaugural opening of our new venue in Holbergsgade 20.

-For this exhibition Lars Christensen has created a site-specific installation consisting of two brightly yellow ‘Color Poles’ that shape shift between sculpture, painting and architectural intervention.
+For this exhibition, Lars Christensen has created a site-specific installation consisting of two brightly yellow ‘Color Poles’ that shape shift between sculpture, painting and architectural intervention.
 The works are created through a bodily action of piercing the canvas before mending it by pushing acrylic paint through from the back side leaving it up to chance and gravity to create the final form.

 Sophie Dupont’s diptychs from her recent ‘One Breath’ series are a continuation of the artist’s ongoing investigations into the act of breathing.
-Throughout the past decade the artist has regularly carried out her ‘Marking Breath’ performance in which she traces her breath from sunrise to sunset.
-In this new body of work, Dupont focus on the single breath by removing and transferring oil paint from one metal plate to another during one breath.
+Throughout the past decade, the artist has regularly carried out her ‘Marking Breath’ performance in which she traces her breath from sunrise to sunset.
+In this new body of work, Dupont focuses on the single breath by removing and transferring oil paint from one metal plate to another during one breath.

 In Jeannette Ehlers’ photographic stills from her video work ‘Black Magic at the White House’, the artist appears as a ghost like figure performing a vodou dance inside a Danish colonial building.
 Rendered digitally almost invisible, her body is seen as the outline of a blurred void moving through the ornate living rooms in the mansion.
 In the presence of her absence, Ehlers brings attention to Denmark’s participation in the Transatlantic Slave Trade that have all too often been rendered forgettable by dominant history-writing.

-Suspended from the ceiling is the curled pink neon work ‘GREMBO’ by Gun Gordillo, who also presents the three-dimensional wall-based work ‘in REFLEXTION’.
+Suspended from the ceiling is the curled pink neon work ‘GREMBO’ by Gun Gordillo, who also presents the three-dimensional wall-based work ‘in REFLEXION’.
 Since the 70s, Gordillo has worked with neon as her primary medium, and she is today considered a pioneer within her field.
 Gordillo’s artistic practice can be viewed as an ongoing investigation of her chosen materials.
 She often places neon lights in dialogue with lead, steel, brass, wood, acrylic glass, paint etc., and works to the very limits of the possible.
 With her non compromise attitude to art and life, Gordillo’s works become testaments to the sublimely beautiful, the poetic and the rebellious.

-In one of the windows Lea Guldditte Hestelund’s ‘S.B.H.P. (safety balaclava head protection) S.B.H.S. (safety balaclava head support)’ is on display.
+In one of the windows, Lea Guldditte Hestelund’s ‘S.B.H.P. (safety balaclava head protection) S.B.H.S. (safety balaclava head support)’ is on display.
 On a modified clothing rack by Verner Panton, Hestelund has placed two balaclavas in soft cotton that act as protective shelters for mothers and other bodies in need of a soft buffer.
 The work was created for the artist’s recent solo exhibition titled ‘Hissy Fit’ at Politikens Forhal that created a space for the non-romanticized aspects of motherhood.
 Also on display is a new photograph ‘self portrait w/p.rose’ in which the artist’s body is lying closely to her own sculptures – almost melting into them and blurring the border between flesh and stone as well as the artist and her work.

 Malene Landgreen’s two colorful paintings ‘Memory Card’ bear witness to the artist’s distinctive color palette and ongoing work with shapes, lines and patterns carefully put together in compositions of color relationships that often have geometry as their starting point.
 Typical for Landgreen are her instantaneous gestures of lyrical, organic and material expressions intervening with the concrete composition.
 In the two playful ‘Memory Card’ paintings, Landgreen flirts with figuration by placing elements of the body as floating limbs in a grid of colors which underscores her virtuosity as a painter and artist.